benotter/OVRLay/README.md

 - Implements and Supports most OpenVR Overlay Features / Settings / Flags!

 - Create and Manipulate Both In-Game, and Dashboard Menu Overlays!

+- Load in OBJ (WaveFront) files as RenderModels, and attach them to overlays!

 - Support for the lastest Stable Release of Unity (2017.1)!